CJWorkbench/cjworkbench/assets/icons/README.md

 The width must be a multiple of 2.

-### Snap points to 16-unit grid
+### Snap points to even-numbered gridlines (2, 4, 6, ...)

 We typically render fonts with height=16px.
+The top-left pixel spans (0, 0) to (2, 2).
+Anything in between that consumes less than 1px.

-A square with x=15, y=15, w=2, h=2
+A square with x=15, y=15, w=2, h=2 can appear blurry, because its corners are "in between" the nearest pixel corners, which are at (14, 14) and (16, 16).
+Between-pixel lines are "anti-aliased": they appear blurry and discolored.

+(On a Retina display, there _is_ a pixel boundary at (15, 15); so the icon will look sharp in that case.
+Most users don't use Retina displays.)

-will appear blurry, because its edges aren't between pixels.
-It will also look different on different browsers.
-Prefer x=14, y=14, w=4, h=4: this aligns to the user's pixel grid, so the icon you produce is the icon the user sees.
+In this example, prefer x=14, y=14, w=4, h=4.
+This aligns to the user's pixel grid, so the icon is sharp and the user sees exactly what you designed.
+(If you _want_ the blurry discoloration, align to the pixel grid and then choose a low-contrast color.
+That way, all users see the same results.)

 ### Position icons consistently